 I read in bed, at the kitchen table and on the sofa.
 I read indoors and outdoors.
 I read on the bus, the train, walking along the street, whilst cooking the dinner.
 Whilst doing anything to be honest.
 I read for relaxation and escape, I read for stimulation and new ideas, to experience new worlds and to learn about the one I’m in.
 I read to find out about people, how we think, how we all have a different experience of life.

 Libraries are like rows and rows of tiny, bookspine-shaped doors that each lead to another place, where things might be more (or sometimes less) colourful, scary, exciting and romantic than everyday life.
 We can visit these worlds, and although we can’t stay in them (and mostly wouldn’t want to) we can bring things back from each one to enrich our daily lives.

-I’ve been in a book group for nearly twenty years now.
+I’ve been in a book group for over twenty years now.
 The first one was in Woodbridge in Suffolk, and I think it’s still going.
-When I moved to Hebden Bridge I set up the 646 Book Club with a couple of friends, and we’re going strong twelve years later.
+When I moved to Hebden Bridge I set up the 646 Book Club with a couple of friends, and we’re going strong sixteen years later.
 It’s a wonderful thing to discuss a book with a group of friends over a glass of wine.
 We rarely agree of course.
 But that’s the other wonderful thing about reading – it’s only half the author’s creation .
 The other half is the readers’ imagination, so for every book written there are hundreds and thousands of versions, one in the mind of each reader.
 How amazing is that!
 You can find out about what I’ve been reading recently in The Reading Corner.